-The sun was shining in more ways than one during our first interview with Jeffrey Sutorius, the former front man of the world renowned Dance Music act Dash Berlin.
-It was a meeting with many firsts as it was Jeffrey’s first time attending Amsterdam Dance Event as well as our first time experiencing a sunny day during ADE, which he perfectly summarized with one simple word “Sunny.”
+The sun was shining in more ways than one during our first interview with Jeffrey Sutorius.
+The former Dash Berlin frontman was in a meeting of many firsts as it was Jeffrey’s first time attending Amsterdam Dance Event and apparently, the first sunny day in the history of ADE ever!
+Jeffrey summarized it perfectly with one simple word “Sunny.”

 “I’ve been talking with so many people, and they say ‘is your first time really in ADE?’
 And the sun is shining!
 I have to do this more often I guess.”